-- If you have not completed what you set out to achieve (maybe it’s a long term project) continue during the next lunar cycle.
+- If you have not completed what you set out to achieve, continue during the next lunar cycle.

-- Be assertive during the full moon.
+Be assertive during the full moon.
 The full moon is the culmination of outward expression.
 Ayurveda teaches that the full moon is when a woman is her strongest.
-This is the perfect time to release anything that is not working in your life — whether it be a relationship, a job, or something in your daily routine.
-It’s also the best time to initiate a new project, take on a new work out routine, or go out and have fun with friends.
+This is the perfect time to:

-- Take “moon baths.”
-During the entire lunar cycle, step outside for 15 minutes each night, look at the moon and bask in its glow, dance under its light.
-Tune into its energy and notice how your body feels.
+Take moon baths.
+You can do this during the entire lunar cycle.
+Simply step outside for 15 minutes each night, look at the moon and bask in its glow.
+If you want you can dance under its light.
+Do what feel right as you tune into the moon’s energy and notice how your body feels.

 How do you honor your lunar nature?
 Please leave me a message in the comments section below.